 Now that I work from home, I have plenty of time to work out after he goes to sleep.
 One of my pandemic realizations was that a gym isn’t necessary for attaining the level of fitness I want.
 A weight bench, pull-up bar, adjustable dumbbells, some grippers, and an ab wheel are all I need to get an awesome full-body work-out.
 For the value they provide, these items were fairly inexpensive and take up a very small amount of space.
 The gym will be a distant memory for me, even when they are fully open again.

-Aside from working out and precious time with my son, I also have more time for creative activities like this blog!
-Since I gave up video games, I’ve discovered that writing is a fulfilling activity for me – which is bizarre, because I’m not exactly an avid reader.
-We’ve also created a YouTube channel where we’ll be posting videos occasionally (we’re working on a series of Mandarin vocabulary lessons – stay tuned).
+Aside from working out and precious time with my son, I also have more time for creative activities like this blog and my YouTube channel!
+I’ve discovered that writing is a fulfilling activity for me – which is bizarre, because I’m not exactly an avid reader.
+I also am enjoying the process of making videos – thinking of ideas, filming, capturing gameplay footage, creating thumbnails, and editing it all together.

 Hang in There